Gear For Salmon Fishing: A List Of Everything You Need

 Trolling Reels

-Trolling reels are line counter baitcasting reels that hold a lot of line so that you can fish very deep waters or long lines, with the help of a significant amount of weight, downriggers, or maybe some divers.
+Trolling reels are line counter baitcasting reels that hold a lot of line so that Ican fish very deep waters or long lines, with the help of a significant amount of weight, downriggers, or maybe some divers.

-The drag has to be strong to help fight a big fish that you might hook while on your salmon fishing trip.
+The drag has to be strong to help fight a big fish that might get hook while on a salmon fishing trip.

 Downriggers

-Downriggers are essential fishing gear for trolling and help to put your lure or cutbait at the same depth as the fish.
+Downriggers are essential fishing gear for trolling and help to put the lure or cut-bait at the same depth as the fish.
 The downrigger rods are shorter than casting rods or spinning rods but are much sturdier.

 Divers: Dipsy Divers and Jet Divers

-Flashers are pieces of wire or steel that have a plastic or metal rudder located near the head to keep the line from twisting while you are fishing.
+Flashers and dodgers are steel that have a plastic or metal rudder located near the head to keep the line from twisting while fishing.
 Flashers also help to give your lure or bait some action that could help attract fish while trolling.

 Snubbers